scie-nz/walden/README.md

 The Superset instance has already been configured with the Trino database (under `Data` > `Databases`).
 Go to `SQL Lab` > `SQL Editor` to explore.

+Two Trino databases should have been automatically added to Superset by Walden.
+The first contains the Trino data itself, including what we added earlier to a `test` schema.
+The second has various Trino System statistics like node connectivity that might be interesting to explore.

 ## Conclusions

 That's it, this is an easy way to get a small data lake working.